J. Wood Wilson House

-J. Wood Wilson House, also known as the Wilson-Vaughan House and Hostess House, is a historic home located at Marion, Grant County, Indiana.
+J. Wood Wilson House, also known as the Wilson-Vaughan House and Hostess House, is a historic home located at Marion, Indiana.
 It was built in 1912, and is a 2 1/2-story, rectangular, Colonial Revival / Georgian Revival style brick dwelling.
 The front facade features a projecting portico with Ionic order columns and balcony with a decorative iron railing.
 It was designed by noted African-American architect Samuel Plato (1882–1957).

 It was listed on the National Register of Historic Places in 1988.